Nchrist89/Palms-Peaks-P1/README.md

 * Jubril Akolade - My Code Institute mentor
 * Code institute for providing the nessesary tutoring support.
 * My Tutor Rachel Furlong for all assitance provided throughout the journey providing assurance.
+* Coding2go Youtube channel for help creating the navigation / sidebar combo.
+* Kevin Powell for many helpful youtube videos for CSS and HTML.